Television X

-Television X (TVX) is a series of adult pay-per-view television channels in the United Kingdom owned by Aylo Global Entertainment (Europe) Limited.
+Television X is a series of adult pay-per-view television channels in the United Kingdom owned by Aylo Global Entertainment (Europe) Limited.
 Until 2020, it was owned by Portland TV which was a subsidiary of Richard Desmond's publishing company Northern & Shell until 2016.
 All of the programmes on the main Television X channel are filmed and produced in the United Kingdom.
-Like most other adult and specialist satellite channels, you need a special viewing card to decrypt the signal, unlike the normal sky viewing card (which is normally left in the decoder at all times), the cards for adult channels are designed to be removed and stored in the subscribers wallet when not in use, and often have no logo or company name on them, only the account number and the phone number for customer support.
+Like most other adult and specialist satellite channels, viewers need a specific viewing card to decrypt the signal.
+Unlike the standard Sky viewing card (which is normally left in the decoder at all times), the cards for adult channels are designed to be removed and stored in a subscriber's wallet when not in use.
+They often have no logo or company name on them, only the account number and the phone number for the channel's customer support service.

 It was also known as Television X – The Fantasy Channel for a long time, although it has since dropped that name.
 It was originally to be called TVX until Desmond was advised that that name was already in use so "The Fantasy Channel" was added.
 Television X is also known by the abbreviation TVX.